AshleyF/brief/sandbox/Language/Readme.md

         loop state))
 ```

 Using F#'s `MailboxProcessors`, we create actors that accept fragments of Brief source and evaluate them in their own instance of machine state.
-This state can contain a custom vocabulary of words that then befome the "protocol" for interacting with the actor.
+This state can contain a custom vocabulary of words that then become the "protocol" for interacting with the actor.

 ```fsharp
 let teslaActor =